Can Medical Assistants Start IVs? State-by-State Analysis

 Nov 26, 2025

-Florida Health Care Academy prepares you for real-world clinical work through hands-on training that aligns with Florida’s healthcare standards.
-In this state, medical assistants are not authorized to start intravenous (IV) lines, a task reserved for licensed professionals.
+Florida Health Care Academy prepares you for real-world clinical work through hands-on training that aligns with Florida's healthcare standards.
+In this state, medical assistants are not legally allowed to start intravenous (IV) lines, a task typically reserved for licensed professionals such as registered nurses or licensed practical nurses.

-This regulation doesn’t limit your career.
-Instead, it lets you focus on high-demand skills you’ll use daily.
-The medical assistant program Orlando teaches you what employers actually need, including vital signs, patient prep, and phlebotomy.
+This regulation doesn't limit your career.
+Instead, it lets you focus on high-demand skills you'll use daily.
+The medical assistant program Orlando teaches you what employers actually need, including vital signs, patient prep, and drawing blood.

 Table of content